Are you thinking about buying an extra seat on Southwest Airlines?

 This will help them to avoid overselling the flight and having to ask people to give up their seat and move to another flight.

-This can also prevent you from having to work the stuff out at the airport or deal with agents at the gate which can make your life easier.
+This can also prevent you from having to work this stuff out at the airport or deal with agents at the gate which can make your life easier.
 So it is strongly recommended that you purchase an extra seat in advance to make things easier for everybody.

 Check-in